weaveworks/weaveworks-backstage/plugins/backstage-plugin-flux/README.md

 ## Content

+All these cards display the relevant resources for the currently displayed entity.

-- FluxEntityHelmReleasesCard - displays the state of HelmReleases for the Entity.
+- FluxEntityHelmReleasesCard
+- FluxEntityGitRepositoriesCard
+- FluxEntityOCIRepositoriesCard
+- FluxEntityHelmRepositoriesCard

 ## Prerequisite